Trump Administration's 3 Biggest Ideas For Lowering Drug Prices

 But Express Scripts spokesman Brian Henry takes issue with targeting PBMs.
 "The root cause is the pharmaceutical companies who set these prices," he said.
 "We are the ones who help drive down the costs.
 We drive competition."

-Azar says he wants to simplify how Medicare pays for many drugs by moving some expensive medications that are administered in doctors' offices – like cancer drugs — into the standard Medicare prescription drug program.
+Azar says he wants to simplify the way Medicare pays for many drugs by moving some expensive medications that are administered in doctors' offices — like cancer drugs — into the standard Medicare prescription drug program.

-Today many of those expensive drugs are paid for through Medicare Part B. It's a system in which doctors buy the drugs and get paid a percentage of their cost to administer them to patients.
+Many of those expensive drugs are paid for through Medicare Part B. It's a system in which doctors buy the drugs and get paid a percentage of their cost to administer them to patients.
 Under this system, the government pays the full list price and doctors make more money when they prescribe more expensive drugs.

 Azar said he wants to move some of the most expensive of those drugs to the Part D program, which is administered by private health insurance companies that negotiate discounts with drug companies.